dlebansais/Easly-Controller/README.md

 Since multiple expand operations can be performed, it may be difficult to track them over time.
 A single "canonicalize" operation is therefore provided: it will look for any expanded node and will reduce it to its canonical, non-default parts.

+### Undo/Redo

+The writeable layers supports undoing and redoing operations, by calling the `Undo` and `Redo` methods.
+The list of operations that can be undone or redone is also available.

 ## Frame

 The Frame layer introduces a first level of display by creating a grid and assigning all individual components of the source code to a cell.
 There is no visual display, but with the cell system you can have line and column numbers.